lavalink-devs/Lavalink/IMPLEMENTATION.md

     "depth": 0.5      // 0 < x ≤ 1
   },

   // Rotates the sound around the stereo channels/user headphones aka Audio Panning.
-It can produce an effect similar to: https://youtu.be/QB9EB8mTKcc (without the reverb)
+It can produce an effect similar to https://youtu.be/QB9EB8mTKcc (without the reverb)
   "rotation": {
     "rotationHz": 0 // The frequency of the audio rotating around the listener in Hz.
 0.2 is similar to the example video above.
   },